 - According to the rule, free ground transportation is not available for those traveling on award tickets or free tickets.

-- Both the arriving and departing flights to/from JFK/LGA/EWR must be on the same ticket.
+- Both the arriving and departing flights to and from JFK/LGA/EWR must be on the same ticket.

 You must set aside enough time to claim any checked bags you have at arrival and enough time to travel to the second airport.
-Try planning 2 hours if you are traveling between LGA-JFK and 3 hours between EWR-JFK.
-Add another 45 minutes on top of that if you have checked bags.
+We recommend planning for about 2 hours if you are traveling between LGA and JFK and for about 3 hours between EWR and JFK.
+Add an additional 45 minutes on top of that if you have checked bags.